 A good plan will have both proactive and reactive measures in place to insure you keep business interruptions to a minimum.
 Here are a few tips to get you started.

 Backup Plan – Data has become a key asset for most businesses.
-In order to protect your business data properly will require a complete, restorable backup of your computer files and servers.
-We backup as well as a cloud backup that can be used to restore data and applications even if your server is destroyed.
+Proper protection of your business data will require a complete, restorable backup of your computer files and servers.
+An offsite backup such as a cloud backup is a great extra layer of protection and can be used to restore data and applications even if your server is destroyed.
 If your business uses older forms of media to back up your server, we highly recommend you take those offsite.